 14 Amazing Teen Movies Like Clueless

-Movies like Clueless are a celebration of strong, independent women.
+Films like Clueless are a celebration of strong, independent women.
 They manage to strike a chord in the hearts of many.
 This film is still a strong cultural influence 20 years after its release.

 A gem like this movie is hard to find.
 But do not fret, I’ve got you covered.
 Being a huge fan, I’ve compiled a list of works that are similar to Clueless.
 Let’s take a look.